 Health Care Agreements

 The JCC will commission healthcare services for the resident population of all Local Health Boards, both from the LHB provided services and from Trusts and other providers.
 The Chief Commissioner is responsible for ensuring the JCC enters into suitable Health Care Agreements, Individual Patient Commissioning Agreements and Contracts with service providers for health care services.
-These agreements will be entered to in the name of the Host Body, and authorised in line with the Host Body’s Scheme of Delegation.
+These agreements will be entered to in the name of the Host Body and authorised in line with the Host Body’s Scheme of Delegation.

 All Health Care Agreements, Individual Patient Commissioning Agreements and Contracts should aim to implement the agreed priorities contained within the Integrated Medium-Term Plan and wherever possible, be based upon integrated care pathways to reflect expected patient experience.
-In discharging this responsibility, the Chief Commissioner should take into account:
+In discharging this responsibility, the Chief Commissioner should consider: